Tim Burgess (musician): Personal life

 Burgess' autobiography Telling Stories was published in 2012 by Viking Press.
 Following the release of the book, Burgess responded to a question about whether he would have changed anything about his career:

 No, because I would have had to re-write it again!
 Everything that happened happened because we made a decision at a point in time and at certain ages.
 I had a relationship with drugs for quite a long time.
 I'm glad it's over but at the same time I don't regret it.
 I must have enjoyed it because I did it for so long.
 It's the same with the relationship with other people.
 They lasted as long as they did because they were mostly quite good.

 In 2012, Burgess told The Daily Telegraph why he practises Transcendental Meditation:

 At the minimum it de-stresses you.
 You get thoughts — it's not psychedelic—but things pop into your brain.
 John Lennon used to stop and write his ideas down; I choose not to.
 I'm enjoying myself so much I don't want to stop.

 In March 2014, during a BBC Radio 6 interview with Roddy Frame, it was revealed that Burgess is a fan of the music of both Frame and Edwyn Collins and that he invited the pair to play at his Tim Peaks Café at the Kendal Calling music festival in 2013.
 Frame stated during the interview that Burgess is "so positive" and both will occasionally drink tea together.

 Burgess lived in the US for twelve years before returning to the UK in 2013; he currently lives in London.
 In the 1990s, Burgess married a woman named Michelle; they divorced in 2012.
-From his former partner Nik Void, Burgess has a son, Morgan (b.
-2013).
+From his former partner Nik Void, Burgess has a son, Morgan (born 2013).
 He is a fan of Manchester United F.C.